Repairing Carbon Wheels

 It is so important to maintain the break track so you do not create any more friction than you need.
 My advice is to use alloy rimmed wheel sets such as the old Shimano C24 or Mavic alloy rimed wheels or equivalent to avoid any of this.
 Of course a weekend blast on your ‘all-carbon rim brake wheel set will be fine as long as you do not think that they are perfect for every type of terrain.
 This is simply not the case.
 You have been warned!

 Hopefully you start to understand what it means to own a carbon wheel today.
-They are a lot safer in dick brake form as well at the through axle system but I would still very much like to see at the development of a carbon friendly tyre mount and spoke tension system to ensure a great product for cyclists to enjoy.
+They are a lot safer in disk brake form as well at the through axle system but I would still very much like to see at the development of a carbon friendly tyre mount and spoke tension system to ensure a great product for cyclists to enjoy.

 Does your bike require a health check, repair or restore?